Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 * **f.** **iOS:** Open the NativeScript app on your device and with a two-finger left-to-right swipe from far left reveal the companion app menu.
 Tap **QR Scanner** in the menu and use the integrated scanner to scan the QR code displayed in the browser.
 ![Using a two-finger swipe on your device](images/swipe.png)

-* **e.** **Windows Phone:** A companion app for Windows Phone is not yet available.
+* **e.** **Universal Windows Platform:** A companion app for Windows Universal is not yet available.

 <hr data-action="end" />

 When scanned, the QR code loads your app in the NativeScript companion app.
-You should see the button at the bottom and some white space taken from the empty list view.
+You should should be able to see the empty rows of the listview.
+The button is also there, at the bottom, but it's white, so you may not be able to recognize it immediately.
 Now that you have the app on your device, let's make some changes to see how easy it is to get application updates without rescanning the QR code.

 <hr data-action="start" />